He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 His cousin Alfred rolled his eyes when he recalled it and said Bill Regnery was a source of embarrassment for the family.
 He said his father Henry, the conservative publishing giant, “would just dismiss what Bill would say without any comment.
 He would have said this is complete nonsense and it is not even worth talking about.”

-In 2006, Regnery was ignominiously voted off the board of the ISI, the conservative student association he and his family had been affiliated with for decades.
+In 2006, Regnery was ignominiously voted off the board of ISI, the conservative student association he and his family had been affiliated with for decades.
 “It’s hard enough in this world without having a board member who is obviously racist,” said Alfred, who abstained from the vote.
 “He blames me,” Alfred added.
 “I don’t think I’ve talked to him since then.”

 When that episode came up during the interview in Boca Grande, Regnery began clicking his pen open and shut rapidly.
-He had been part of the ISI for decades, he said, and had never discussed the issue with his cousin Alfred.
+He had been part of ISI for decades, he said, and had never discussed the issue with his cousin Alfred.

 It offers white supremacy as the way to help people of color: “it will only be via reassertion of white prerogatives, that the social order which once helped so many blacks and Hispanics to overcome their ‘communities’ and once redeemed those communities from their baser instincts, that black and Hispanic Americans will be able to enjoy the fruits of American civilization.”

 To Regnery’s frustration, these pronouncements, as authoritative as they might sound, had little apparent impact.
-NPI kept publishing articles, but the mainstream media rarely if ever picked them up, and America wasn’t getting any closer to mandated enthostates.
+NPI kept publishing articles, but the mainstream media rarely if ever picked them up, and America wasn’t getting any closer to mandated ethnostates.

 A final insult came when Spencer and Regnery, through the National Policy Institute, tried to arrange a right-wing conference in Hungary in October 2014.
 Soon after stepping off the British Airways plane, Regnery was detained by Hungarian immigration officials.
 “We were accused of being Nazis,” he said.
 It was a rude awakening for a 73-year-old multimillionaire, accustomed as he was to living in luxury.
 He was held overnight in a detention area, like a common immigrant.